Mahartney/BasketCase/readme.md

 # Basket Case

-Basket Case is a fun, whimsical app that returns a set of gift suggestions based on a user-submitted budget.
-It queries the Amazon Product Advertising API.
+Basket Case is a fun, whimsical app that returns a set of gift suggestions based on a user-selected budget.

 Created by: [Davis Green](https://github.com/Mahartney/), [Negar Kalbasi](https://github.com/noonkay), and [Peter Zhang](https://github.com/pzhang87).

 ## Approach

+Basket Case was written in Javascript and uses the node-apac Client to query the Amazon Product Advertising API.
+It was designed as a single-page application, though not all features have been implemented to make it so (most specifically, user authentication still uses route redirects).

 ## Installation Instructions

 Deployed site: https://basket-case.herokuapp.com/

 ## User Stories: